isomerpages/govtech-gobusiness-main/_covid-19/07a-immediateschemes.md

 * On 26 March 2020, the government announced the Private Bus Support Package (PBSP).
 As part of the PBSP, private bus (including coach) season parking pass holders at all Government-owned car parks received a 6-month waiver of season parking fees from 1 May to 31 October 2020.
 * With effect from 31 October 2020, this season parking waiver will be extended till 31 March 2021.

-<a href="/images/govassist/MR08420_Extension of Season Parking Waiver for Private Bus Season Parking Holders.pdf" target="_blank">Find Out More</a>
+<a href="/images/govassist/MR08420_Extension of Season Parking Waiver for Private Bus Season Parking Holders.pdf" target="_blank">Download PDF for Season Parking Waiver Extension</a>

-<a href="/images/govassist/FAQs_Extension of Season Parking Waiver for Private Bus Season Parking Holders.pdf" target="_blank">View more FAQs</a>
+<a href="/images/govassist/FAQs_Extension of Season Parking Waiver for Private Bus Season Parking Holders.pdf" target="_blank">Download PDF for Season Parking Waiver Extension FAQs</a>